point-source/infinity_for_reddit_builder/README.md

 - Builds the app for arm64-v8a architecture
 - Replaces API credentials with custom values
 - Customizes the app's user agent with your Reddit username
+- Optionally replaces the Giphy API key for GIF search functionality
 - Creates releases with built APKs
 - Maintains the last 3 releases
 - Supports manual triggering